danyael031/danyael.xyz/src/pages/pgppubkey.md

 ## PGP Public Key

-Run the following command to import the key:
+Download the key <a href="/danyael.gpg" download>here</a> or run the following command to import the key:

 ```
 curl -sL https://www.danyael.xyz/danyael.gpg | gpg --import